christopher73/Project_1/README.md

 In this project we used the following APIs (3 total):

-# SKYSCANNER for real time ticket quotes
+# SKYSCANNER API was used for real time ticket quotes

 ## for each result we make 3 calls to this apis. one is to get destination place ID and origin place od